The Library of Objects

 The Object Library Panel

-The Library panel is a part of the main window.
-To open the panel when it is hidden, use the View button or the Window > Show Library menu command.
+To open the Library panel when it is hidden, use the View button or the Window > Object Library menu command.
 Using the View button, you can also detach the panel from the main window.

 1 – The Search tool.
 Click on this button to activate the tool.
 To find an object, type in its name and press the Return key.
 To deactivate the tool, click on the button again.
 After closing the search result, you can show it again by choosing the Search Results item at the bottom of the list of object categories.